Dhghomon/easy_rust/README.md

 }
 ```

+Finally this prints `Mutex { data: 20 }`.

-This looks complicated but `Arc<Mutex>>` is used very often in Rust, so it becomes natural.
+This looks complicated but `Arc<Mutex<SomeType>>>` is used very often in Rust, so it becomes natural.
 Also, you can always write your code to make it cleaner.
 Here is the same code with one more `use` statement and two functions.
 The functions don't do anything new, but they move some code out of `main()`.
 You can try rewriting code like this if it is hard to read.

 ```rust
 use std::sync::{Arc, Mutex};